 Sustainable Crop Production

 Study and practical application in the conservation of natural resources and reduction of environmental impact in horticulture and the landscape industry.
 Emphasis on producing horticultural crops using sustainable, economically and environmentally responsible growing techniques.
 Conventional and sustainable methods are compared and contrasted in greenhouse and field growing conditions.
-(Formerly HRT119) 3 Credits (2 Lecture - 3 Lab) Spring Only.
+3 Credits (2 Lecture - 3 Lab) Spring Only.

 Identification and use of deciduous and evergreen trees, shrubs, vines, ground covers, and their varieties and cultivars.
 3 Credits (2 Lecture - 3 Lab) Spring Only.

 Specialized work experience to be performed in a participating business.
 Application of knowledge and skills developed during the first year of landscape/nursery technology instruction.
 Six credits of related HRT classes must be completed prior to scheduling the Internship in addition to the prerequisites.
-2 Credits (0 Lecture - 10 Lab) Prerequisite(s): HRT113 or HRT121.
+2 Credits (0 Lecture - 10 Internship) Prerequisite(s): HRT113 or HRT121.

 Containerized Plant Production

 Introduction to growing containerized plants in greenhouses and nurseries.
 Topics covered include the equipment and materials needed; proper cultural techniques; and scheduling, cost, and pricing concerns.
 Actual work experience in the greenhouse helps develop the basic skills needed to manage and grow various containerized ornamental crops.
 Course work includes using a computer for crop scheduling and environmental control as well as using the Internet for sale and crop research.
 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): BIO111 and HRT110 and HRT117.
 Fall Only.

 Plant Propagation and Production